DAGWorks-Inc/burr/examples/pytest/README.md

-# Using pytest to evaluate your agent / application
+# Using pytest to evaluate your agent  / augmented LLM / application

-An agent is a combination of LLM calls and logic.
+An agent / augmented LLM is a combination of LLM calls and logic.
 But how do we know if it's working?
 Well we can test & evaluate it.

 From a high level we want to test & evaluate the "micro" i.e. the LLM calls & individual bits of logic, through to the "macro" i.e. the agent as a whole.

-But, the challenge with LLM calls is that you might want to "assert" on various aspects of the output without, and not want it to fail on the first assertion failure which is standard test framework behavior.
+But, the challenge with LLM calls is that you might want to "assert" on various aspects of the output without failing on the first assertion failure, which is standard test framework behavior.
 So what are you to do?

 Well we can use some `pytest` constructs to help us with this.